wri/wri-wpsi/README.md

 Production is deployed to a `Ubuntu 18.04.3 LTS` server at IHE Delft.
 Run `cap production deploy` to deploy there.
 Consult `config/deploy/production.rb` for where that is.
 You will need to get your credentials set up by a current deployer.
+You will also need to be on the office network in order to connect.

 `capistrano` tasks for starting and stopping the services are set up per https://github.com/seuros/capistrano-puma.
 All necessary services are manageable via systemd and enabled on boot.